 - Grant SJ, Bin YS, Kiat H, Chang DH.
 The use of complementary and alternative medicine by people with cardiovascular disease: a systematic review.
 BMC Public Health 2012;12:299.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet, Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet, Hypertension

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Biological Markers, Blood Pressure, Cardiovascular Diseases, Cholecalciferol, Cholesterol, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Dietary Supplements, Docosahexaenoic Acids, Drug Interactions, Dyslipidemias, Eicosapentaenoic Acid, Fatty Acids, Omega-3, Fish Oils, Flax, Garlic, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipidemias, Hypertension, Life Style, Lipoproteins, HDL, Lipoproteins, LDL, Magnesium, Myocardial Infarction, Neoplasms, Niacin, Pharmacists, Phytoestrogens, Prescription Drugs, Product Labeling, Risk Factors, United States Food and Drug Administration, Vitamin A, Vitamin D, Vitamin D Deficiency, Vitamin E, Vitamins, alpha-Linolenic Acid, alpha-Tocopherol, beta Carotene, Primary Prevention, Secondary Prevention